XCemaXX/rust_study_path/13_executable_packer/README.md

 ```
 stage14.22: `ls`, `nano --help` work but not `nano`.
 Tested on Ubuntu22 with GLIBC 2.35
 Need to mock `_rtld_global` and `setlocale`.
+stage14.24: `ls`, `nano --help` work on Ubuntu24 with GLIBC 2.39
+Need to add compressed Relr